matthieuriolo/rivetsjs-stdlib/README.md

 ### Logical formatters

 #### or
-Returns the true if the target or one of parameters are true
+Returns true if the target or one of parameters are true

 - target: any
 - variadic: any